I already know what classes I want to take next semester. Do I have to meet with my advisor?

-Program Evaluation is your go-to planning tool for course registration and degree completion.
-Program Evaluation allows you to view which required courses you have completed, courses that are currently in progress, and courses that you still need to complete.
-You can access your Program Evaluation in WebAdvisor.
+The Progress Report is your go-to planning tool for course registration and degree completion.
+The Progress Report allows you to view which required courses you have completed, courses that are currently in progress, and courses that you still need to complete.
+You can access your Program Evaluation in Self-Service.
 For a better understanding of Program Evaluation (specifically the Core Curriculum), click the link below or schedule an appointment with your academic advisor.

-Consult your Program Evaluation for other classes in the same category of those that you need.
+Consult your Progress Report for other classes in the same category of those that you need.
 Choose a class that works to get the class on your schedule.
 Consult your advisor afterward if you are still unsure.
 If you need help with planning and registering see the info below.